sh1katagana1/osint/general.md

 [Database Search](https://search.0t.rocks/) This is a really interesting one that searches quite a few datapoints \
 [Osint.sh](https://osint.sh/) A good variety of different online osint tools \
 [Osint.sh Reverse Google Analytics](https://osint.sh/analytics/) Find domains with the same Google Analytics ID \
-[Reverse Google Adsense](https://osint.sh/adsense/) Find domains with the same Google Adsense ID
+[Reverse Google Adsense](https://osint.sh/adsense/) Find domains with the same Google Adsense Id \
+[Criminal IP](https://www.criminalip.io) This is a good general intel search site.
+You can search keywords, and it displays things like technologies used, favicons, etc.